Multi-Agent Contracts: Introduction

-Linear contracts are arguably the most important class of contracts in practice, and they also exhibit good properties analytically.
-In particular, for the important special case of a binary outcome (e.g., a project that can succeed or fail), linear contracts are in fact optimal; and for more general outcome spaces, they are known to be max-min optimal when only the expected reward of each set of agents is known \citep{DuttingRT19,DuttingEFK21}.
+We note that all our results extend to the problem of computing optimal linear contracts for more general outcome spaces (see Appendix~\ref{app:general-outcomes}).
+While linear contracts are no longer optimal in such settings, they can be shown to be max-min optimal when only the expected reward of each set of agents is known \citep{DuttingRT19,DuttingEFK21} (see Appendix~\ref{app:max-min}).